prestodb/ambari-presto-service/README.md

 ## Adding the Presto service

 This section and all others that follow within [Getting Started](#getting-started) walk you through the integration steps needed to get Presto working with Ambari.
-By default, this integration code installs Presto version `0.127t`.
+By default, this integration code installs Presto version `0.130`, the latest version at the time of writing.
+To install the latest Teradata Presto release (0.127t), download the Ambari integration package from [here](http://it.teradata.com/PrestoDownload/?LangType=1040&LangSelect=true) and follow the remaining instructions below.
 To change the distribution to install another version, see [Build and custom distributions](#build-and-custome-distributions).

 Unfortunately, at the moment Ambari does not support a more user friendly installation method and the installation has to be done by following the somewhat manual steps outlined below.